 There is no such thing as a worldwide protection for intellectual property, so seek protection where you are most likely to attract the largest number of users.

 What are Intellectual Property and Copyright Clauses?

-An Intellectual Property and Copyright clause establishes what a website does and does not claim as its intellectual property.
+An Intellectual Property and Copyright clause is used in a Terms agreement and establishes what a website does and does not claim as its intellectual property.
 It also lets users know what can and cannot be copied from a website.